stevenxzhou-zz/React-Native-Android-AppAuth-B2C/README.md

     - You might need to enable intel virtualization in BIOS in order to run Android emulator.
 - Clone the project from here.
 - npm run android-windows
+- Search with keyword "onmicrosoft" in this repo to check out the related changes with AAD B2C.